dushyant7917/Image-Recognition/README.md

 # Image-Recognition
 Supervised Machine Learning Model to recognise images.
-In this example we will use to detect flowers.
+In this example we will use it to detect flowers.
 It can be reused to identify other object images by retraining the model.

 ## How to use this model to detect image of sunflower/daisy/dandelion/rose/tulips?